Guidance for other settings and events

 Education settings could start seeing measles cases

-There has been a rapid increase in measles cases being identified in Aotearoa in 2025 with multiple schools impacted by infectious people and close contacts.
+There has been a rapid increase in measles cases being identified in Aotearoa in recent years with multiple schools impacted by infectious people and close contacts.
 There has also been a big increase in measles globally with outbreaks in many countries with strong travel connections to Aotearoa, including Australia, South-East Asia, Europe, Canada and the United States.

 This means it is becoming more likely that staff, learners or visitors with measles could attend an education setting while they are infectious.